How to Refinish a Table Farmhouse Style

 Family Room White Sectional

 I didn’t want to refinish our table if it meant I would lose the character of our table.
 So I decided to sand the table lightly and paint it with milk paint.
 I was pretty sure I could maintain the scuff and bite marks.
-And the end result would be a white farmhouse coffee table in our home.

 If you look at how our coffee table used to look like below, you can see the puppy chew marks on the legs of the table!